Yeamans Hall Club

 South Carolina, United States of America

-Cumulatively, the holes share another characteristic – to lose a golf ball brings shame on one’s family.
-Along with Pinehurst No.2, this is one of the few great courses in the world where a member can confidently play with a single sleeve of golf balls foran entire year.
-The walk is uninterrupted by the ugliness of searching for balls – the magnificent live oak trees draped with Spanish moss and the azaleas form 60 yard wide corridors in which the game may be enjoyed.
+Cumulatively, the holes share a characteristic – to lose a golf ball brings shame on one’s family.
+Along with Pinehurst No.2, this is one of the few top shelf courses in world golf where a member conceivably could play with a single sleeve of golf balls for an entire year.
+The walk is uninterrupted by the ugliness of searching for balls – the magnificent live oak trees draped with Spanish moss and other natural surroundings which frame the fairways enabled Raynor to design 80-90 yard wide corridors in which the game, and the physical environment, may be enjoyed.

 Holes to Note